Jiahu: Flutes

-Pottery and fermented beverages
+Pottery and alcohol production

 Jiahu yielded some of the oldest Chinese pottery yet found in Neolithic China.
 Patrick McGovern, of the University of Pennsylvania Museum, led a team of scientists who applied biomarker chemical analysis to pottery jars from Jiahu.
 They found signature molecules proving alcohol was fermented from rice, honey, grapes, and hawthorn.
 Researchers hypothesize that this hybrid beverage (a beer, wine, and mead combination) was fermented by the process of mold saccharification, a uniquely Chinese contribution to the art of beverage-making in which several mold species are used to break down the carbohydrates of rice and other grains into simple, fermentable sugars.
 Specific aromatic herbs and flowers such as chrysanthemum, in addition to tree resins such as China fir, had been added to the hybrid beverages, the researchers found.
 These aromatic additions, as well as the honey, indicate that fermented beverages with a pleasing aroma and sweet taste were important to the Jiahu people.

 Substantial quantities of rice and millet were stored in pottery jars, enabling the specialization of labor.
 Jiahu society is believed to have been fairly egalitarian, with several hundred residents of the village at the height of its development.
 Comparative DNA evidence from remains in the Jiahu settlement itself, as well as other evidence gathered, leads to speculation among researchers that there were one or more other ancient villages nearby, with peaceful interaction with the Jiahu in some form; but the sites of other villages nearby have not been located.